Image depicts a group of employees discussing their procurement strategy.

 • Risk management: A robust procurement process mitigates risks associated with unreliable vendors, product quality issues, data security, and price fluctuations.
 By carefully evaluating potential vendors, diversifying sourcing options, and negotiating clear contract terms, procurement minimizes potential disruptions and ensures the security and consistency of acquired SaaS applications and other services.

 • Efficiency: Streamlined procurement practices minimize administrative burdens and ensure timely acquisition of required goods and services.
-Automating routine tasks — which can be achieved by integrating Artificial Intelligence (AI) with a Spend Management Platform — like aligning team members around data, frees up valuable time and resources within the organization, allowing teams to focus on core business activities.
+Automating routine tasks — which can be achieved by integrating Artificial Intelligence (AI) with a SaaS Management Platform — like aligning team members around data, frees up valuable time and resources within the organization, allowing teams to focus on core business activities.

 • Compliance: Procurement ensures adherence to company policies and practices.
 An effective procurement function safeguards the organization’s data and minimizes the risk of shadow IT, unused licenses, and unnecessary spend.